RikudouSage/PhpScad/doc/brick.md

 ## Creating the base shape

-We're gonna start with a simple object where we add the `Renderable` and `HasWrappers` interfaces and use the `RenderableImplementation` trait to avoid writing boilerplate.
+We're gonna start with a simple object where we add the `Renderable`, `HasWrappers` and `HasModuleDefinitions` interfaces and use the `RenderableImplementation` trait to avoid writing boilerplate.

+> More on modules later in this tutorial

 ```php
 <?php